codybloemhard/incodoc/README.md

 - accessibility tools may struggle when design and content are entangled

 In the end, the spaghetti like entanglement of content and style/design limits the consumer.
-The consumer it limited in reading the document in a way that serves them best.
+The consumer is limited in reading the document in a way that serves them best.
 The author has forced a particular way of consuming the document onto the consumer.

 ### Existing solutions